 The main requirement of Chrome OS is you have to always be online to use it and at the same time, it’s a drawback.
 A Powercut means you lose all the connectivity.

 But Google says their system works fine in offline mode but very few apps are supported the offline mode.

 What and Where to Buy?

 There are plenty of options to choose from according to your needs.
-Samsung, Acer, Asus create lots of Chromebook devices recently.
+Samsung, Acer, and Asus create lots of Chromebook devices recently.
 Google also made an advanced version of devices called Pixelbook and sell them in the plus and premium sections.

 Here I mention a couple of them…

 - Lenovo Chromebook Duet – 279$, 299$